wilsonliaows/docs/developing-connectors/google-sheets.md

 ![Google spreadsheet sample](/assets/images/google-sheets/configured-recipe.jpg)
 *configured recipe with scheduler action for testing*

 In this case, the trigger picks up all 4 data lines in my Google sheet.
-You can configure the jobs report to display the information relevant to you, as below

 ![Customizing report](/assets/images/google-sheets/customize-report.png)
 *Customizing the recipe's job report with data from google sheets*

+You can configure the jobs report to display the information relevant to you, as below.

 ![Customized job report](/assets/images/google-sheets/updated-job-report.jpg)
 *Customized job report displaying selected information about the trigger event processed